MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ## Step 3 - Make a stage public (optional)

 By default, the final stage of the pipeline is made public.
-A public stage is visible to all users, including users who don't have access to the pipeline.
 A consumer of a public stage who has no access to the pipeline sees it as a regular workspace, without the stage name and deployment pipeline icon on the workspace page next to the workspace name.

-You can have as many public stages as you want.
+at least one stage must be public, but you can have more.
 To change the public status of a stage at any time, go to the pipeline stage settings and check or uncheck the **Make this stage public** box.

 :::image type="content" source="media/get-started-with-deployment-pipelines/stage-settings.png" alt-text="Screenshot showing the stage settings icon next to the name of the stage on the deployment pipelines page.":::